 The independent auditor performs the tasks in line with Programme control requirements and procedures defined in the Guidelines on Expenditure verification for the Poland-Russia CBC Programme 2014-2020.
-Taking that into account, during the verification the independent auditor may request the beneficiaries to provide supporting documents.
+Taking that into account, during the verification the independent auditor checks the supporting documents provided by the beneficiaries.
 Beneficiaries are advised to have all supporting documents at their disposal for possible clarification requests.
 The lead beneficiary and project beneficiaries should closely cooperate with their independent auditor during the reporting process.
 For better organization, the deadlines for providing by project beneficiaries the individual interim reports, documents and answers/clarifications to the questions of the independent auditor may be set out in the partnership agreement.